 Diversity, migration and integration have never before been such high-profile issues in Irish society.
 Internationally migration is the hot topic of the day, and how we as a society respond to immigration and new communities has the crucial benefit of being completely win-win if handled correctly.

 This is why in 2017 we established the Integration Hub, with a focus on promoting political participation and combating racism.
+The Integration Hub is funded under the EU Asylum Migration and Integration Fund (AMIF) via the Department of Justice and Equality.

 The latest figures show political representation in Ireland does not reflect our increasing diversity: while 11.6% of people in Ireland are non-Irish nationals, only three in 949 local councillors across Ireland are from a migrant background and only one TD a naturalised Irish citizen.
 Improving political participation is an essential part of successful integration, giving migrants the opportunity to get involved and influence and enrich the societies of which they are a part.